-For the past nine months I worked at a company that was around 17 miles (27kms) from where we live in Atlanta.
+For nine months I worked at a company that was around 17 miles (27kms) from where we lived in Atlanta.
 Given my fear of driving on Atlanta highways and the desire to escape Atlanta rush hour traffic snarls, I used the MARTA trains to travel to and from work.
+I enjoyed those rides so I thought of writing a little about it.

 Read related: Driving basics: India and the US